Electronicks/Pocket_FSM/README.md

     3. A declaration of a **Base State** class inheriting from eith StatePimplIF parameterized with your implementation class or StateIF and using the BASE_STATE macro.
 It also declares a react function for each event you defined earlier using the REACT macro plus the internal OnEntry and OnExit events.
 	4. Declaration of **your state machine** class itself inheriting from FiniteStateMachine parameterized with your base state.
 2. Create the cpp file and define the following:
-    1. Give a full definition to your implementation class if you have one.
+    1. Give a full definition to your implementation class if you have one and derive from PimplBase.
 It should have a function for each output action of the state machine.
-    2. Define the deleter of your implementation class using the macro if you have one.
-    3. If you haven't forward declared your concrete classes in the header you need to do it here.
+    2. If you haven't forward declared your concrete classes in the header you need to do it here.
 This is required to change to a state not declared yet.
-    4. Then define all your states using the CONCRETE_STATE() macro and overriding all necessary virtual functions.
+    3. Then define all your states using the CONCRETE_STATE() macro and overriding all necessary virtual functions.
 If you have an implementation class, use the Initial state constructor macro in the state you desire your state machine to start in.
-    5. Define your top level state machine constructor, calling the parent's initialize() with an **new** instance of the initial state and a **new** instance of the implementation class.
+    4. Define your top level state machine constructor, calling the parent's initialize() with an **new** instance of the initial state and a **new** instance of the implementation class.
 Deletion is handled by the State Machine

 To change the state of the machine, simply call changeState\<NewState\>() and after returning from the react function the changing sequence will occur, calling the relevent onExit and onEntry functions.